 Elena keeps an eye on her husband Frank to make sure he is taking care of his heart.
-But she was surprised at a recent medical appointment when Dr. Reyes asked about her family's history of heart disease.
-When Dr. Reyes heard that Elena's mother had died after a heart attack, he told Elena that she too should be following a heart healthy lifestyle.
+But she was surprised at a recent medical appointment when Dr. Reyes asked about her family’s history of heart disease.
+When Dr. Reyes heard that Elena’s mother had died at age 58, after a heart attack, he told Elena that she too should be following a heart-healthy lifestyle.
 He said older women, as well as older men, can have heart problems.
 So now, Elena and Frank are both taking steps toward heart health.

 Your heart is a strong muscle about the size of the palm of your hand.
 Just like an engine makes a car go, the heart keeps your body running.
-The heart pumps oxygen-rich blood through a network of blood vessels called arteries (taking blood away from the heart) and veins (bringing blood back to the heart).
+The heart has two pumps.
+The stronger pump uses arteries to send blood with oxygen away from the heart, throughout the body.
+The other pump uses veins to bring blood back to the heart and sends it to the lungs to get more oxygen.
+An electrical system in the heart controls the heart’s pumps (the heart beat or pulse).

 There are a lot of steps you can take to keep your heart healthy.

 Try to be more physically active.
-Talk to your doctor about the type of activities that would be best for you.
+Talk with your doctor about the type of activities that would be best for you.
 If possible, aim to get at least 30 minutes of moderate-intensity activity on most or all days of the week.
 Every day is best.
-It doesn't have to be done all at once—10-minute periods will do.
+It doesn’t have to be done all at once—10-minute periods will do.
 Start by doing activities you enjoy—brisk walking, dancing, bowling, bicycling, or gardening, for example.
-You might want to join an exercise group or even a gym.
-See For More Information to learn how to get your free copy of Exercise and Physical Activity: Your Everyday Guide from the National Institute on Aging, written especially for older people.
+See For More Information to find out how to contact Go4Life®, an exercise and physical activity campaign from the National Institute on Aging (NIA) at NIH.
+Go4Life is designed to help you fit exercise and physical activity into your daily life.

 If you smoke, quit.
 Smoking adds to the damage to artery walls.
-It's never too late to get some benefit from quitting smoking.
+It’s never too late to get some benefit from quitting smoking .
+Quitting, even in later life, can over time, lower your risk of heart disease and cancer.

-Follow a heart healthy diet.
+Follow a heart-healthy diet.
 Choose low-fat foods and those that are low in salt.
 Eat plenty of fruits, vegetables, and foods high in fiber like those made from whole grains.
 And if you drink alcohol, men should not have more than two drinks a day and women only one.
-The National Heart, Lung, and Blood Institute (NHLBI) has information on two eating plans—Therapeutic Lifestyle Changes (TLC) and Dietary Approaches to Stop Hypertension (DASH).
-See For More Information to learn how to contact NHLBI.
+Get more tips in NIA’s booklet, What’s On Your Plate?
+Smart Food Choices for Healthy Aging .
+The National Heart, Lung, and Blood Institute (NHLBI) has information on two eating plans— Therapeutic Lifestyle Changes (TLC) and Dietary Approaches to Stop Hypertension (DASH).
+See For More Information to learn how to contact NIA and NHLBI.

 Keep a healthy weight.
 Your healthcare provider will probably check your weight and height to learn your BMI (body mass index).
 A BMI of 25 or higher means you are at greater risk for heart disease as well as diabetes (high blood sugar) and other health conditions.
+Extra fat around the middle of your body may increase your risk of heart disease.
+A man’s risk of heart disease is increased if his waist measures more than 40 inches.
+A woman’s risk is increased at 35 inches.
 Following a healthy eating plan and being physically active might help you.

 Here are some helpful resources: